duniter/duniter/doc/HTTP_API.md

 ### pks/*

-This URL is used to manage OpenPGP certificates, making NodeCoin acting **like** an SKS server.
+This URL is used to manage OpenPGP certificates, making uCoin acting **like** an SKS server.

 #### `pks/add`
 **Goal**